‘Why didn’t you tell me that when I was inside?’: Walmart worker says dad came in to buy a Spider-Man electric car. He can’t believe what he did next

 Are Power Wheels hard to assemble?

-According to Mattel, all you need to put together a Power Wheel toy is a hammer, Phillips head screwdriver, and safety scissors.
+According to Mattel, all you need to put together a Power Wheels toy is a hammer, a Phillips-head screwdriver, and safety scissors.
 However, these are not provided with the package commonly available at retailers like Walmart.

 From there, the level of difficulty is heavily dependent on the individual, but it is generally recommended by the manufacturer that an adult put the toy vehicle together.